fizzed/ninja-undertow/README.md

 `undertow.http2 = <boolean>`

-If true then HTTP/2.0 will be activated for the HTTPS port.
-Please note that a valid ALPN-enabled SSL engine must be enabled in the JVM in order for this feature to actually work.
-Java 9 will have ALPN by default, but for Java 7/8 you'll need to include a valid ALPN jar on the boot classpath (not the regular JVM classpath) or use a javaagent to load one on-the-fly.
-See http://www.eclipse.org/jetty/documentation/9.4.x/alpn-chapter.html for detailed info.
-We recommend just using the alpn agent to load the correct classes at runtime.
-See https://github.com/jetty-project/jetty-alpn-agent
+If true then HTTP/2.0 will be activated for HTTP/HTTPS ports.
+Undertow v1.4.0+ does not require ALPN support like in previous versions.
+Please note that most browsers (Chrome, Firefox, etc.) only try `h2` over HTTPS.
+Recent versions of `curl` support `h2` over HTTP.

 ## Demo and benchmark